Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

     fly(){}
 }
 ```
-And then somewhere else in your library, you can use this abstraction in an independent function
+Somewhere else in your library, you can use this abstraction in a function
-to represent the dispersal of a population of birds to new habitats.
-Doing so generalizes the dispersal process
+to represent the dispersal of a population of birds towards new habitats.
-to any kind of bird:
+This generalizes the dispersal process to any kind of bird:
 ```
 function disperse_all(){
   for each bird in population){ // where population is e.g. a list of Bird pointers